SlavovLab/plexDIA/README.md

 ### Requirements

 This application has been tested on R >= 3.5.0, OSX 10.14 / Windows 7/8/10.
 R can be downloaded from the main [R Project page](https://www.r-project.org/) or downloaded with the [RStudio Application](https://www.rstudio.com/products/rstudio/download/).
-All modules are maintained for MaxQuant >= 1.6.0.16.